JNJR12/ETL_Toxigen/README.md

 PostgreSQL version 17 is used for this project.
 Install PostgreSQL and use default settings along with setting your own database password.
 For this project's purposes, the password used is **thepassword**.

 ## Database Setup & Execution Instructions
 After PostgreSQL is installed and running, open the **psql** command terminal by logging in using the credentials set.
+Once the terminal is opened, press ENTER each time a prompt comes up until it asks for your password, which you should fill with the password set initially.
 Then, run the following commands:
 1. Create a new database:
 ```
 CREATE DATABASE toxigen_db;